VCRchitect/OneTrolla/README.md

 I don't know if this can replace some of the more-expensive controllers that are out there, but it is an inexpensive option and it will still open up a ton of games to those that may not have been able to experience them before.

-In order to cover as many games as possible, I have provided a couple of control schemes.
-Whether using the Switch version or the PC version, while connecting the USB, hold the C button to enter the alternate mode.
+In order to cover as many games as possible, I have provided a couple of control schemes, depending on the direction of the toggle on the circuit board.

 For the Nintendo Switch version, here are the mappings: